FAQ: Frequently Asked Questions

 Staying in Anchorage

 Fly to Dillingham, Alaska from Anchorage via Alaska Airlines.
 Make sure to check current Alaska Airlines flights and be aware they have changed several times so keep checking.
 Please plan to arrive the evening before your first fishing day and overnight at one of the local hotels/B&B’s in Dillingham.
 Try Beaver Creek B&B (907) 842-7335.
 If you stay at Beaver Creek they will meet your airplane upon arrival, provide breakfast items while other options do not.
-We will ensure you have lunch upon arrival.
-On the morning of your first fishing day, Tikchik Airventures will pick up your party at your Dillingham lodging and transport you to the float planes where you will be whisked to the lodge.
+We will ensure you have lunch upon arrival at the lodge.
+On the morning of your first fishing day, one of our Float Plane service partners will pick up your party at your Dillingham lodging and transport you to the float planes where you will be whisked to the lodge.
+If you arrive at the airport on the first day of your trip, the Float Plane service will pick you up at the airport.
 The cost of the floatplane ride is included in your trip price.
 Additional fees may apply for baggage over 40 pounds and excessive alcohol.
-On our 4-day schedule, guests arrive in camp their first day, receive a safety and orientation briefing and get out on the water fishing until 5:30 PM.
-Over the next three days guests fish from 8 AM to 5 PM.
-On the last day, float planes fly guests back to Dillingham normally from 9 to 10 AM with possible fog or wind delays.
-Plan to depart Dillingham for Anchorage no earlier than 2 PM on the last day of your trip.
+On our 4-day schedule, guests arrive in camp their first day, receive a safety and orientation briefing and get out on the water fishing until 5 PM.
+Over the next three days guests fish from 8 AM to 4 PM.
+On the last day, float planes fly guests back to Dillingham normally from 9 to 11 AM with possible fog or wind delays.
+Plan to depart Dillingham for Anchorage no earlier than 3 PM on the last day of your trip.
 We cannot plan for weather delays; while they do not happen often, they can occur.

 Please make sure to provide your flight itinerary and lodging information to [email protected] as soon as possible.